2 deputies killed while eating at restaurant in Florida

 Sgt.
 Ramirez and Deputy Lindsey were shot & killed in an ambush earlier today. #NeverForget pic.twitter.com/2Ik8u2mhB2

+"What do you expect happens when you demonize law enforcement to the extent it's been demonized?
+Every type of hate, every type of put-down you can think of," Schultz said at a news conference.

+"The only thing these men were guilty of is wanting to protect you and me.
+They just wanted to get something to eat, and they just wanted to do their job," he said.

-President Donald Trump called them "HEROES" in a tweet sharing his condolences.
+President Donald Trump called the slain deputies "HEROES" in a tweet sharing his condolences with their friends, families and colleagues.

 My thoughts, prayers and condolences are with the families, friends and colleagues of the two @GCSOFlorida deputies (HEROES) who lost their lives in the line of duty today.— Donald J. Trump (@realDonaldTrump) April 19, 2018